 Our principal executive offices are located at No. 26, Zih Lian Road, Fonghua Village, Sinshih Township, Tainan County 74445, Taiwan, Republic of China.
 Our telephone number at this address is +886 (6) 505-0880.
 Our registered office in the Cayman Islands is located at Century Yard, Cricket Square, Hutchins Drive, P.O.
 Box 2681 GT, Georgetown, Grand Cayman, Cayman Islands.
 Our telephone number at this address is +(1-345) 949-1040.
-In addition, we have regional offices in Hsinchu and Taipei, Taiwan; Suzhou and Shenzhen, China; Yokohama, Japan; Anyangsi Kyungkido, South Korea; and Irvine, California, USA.
+In addition, we have regional offices in Hsinchu and Taipei, Taiwan; Suzhou, Foshan, Ningbo, Beijing, Shanghai and Shenzhen, China; Yokohama and Matsusaka, Japan; Anyangsi Kyungkido, South Korea; and Irvine, California, USA.

-Investor inquiries should be directed to us at the address and telephone number of our principal executive offices set forth above.
+Investor inquiries should be directed to our Investor Relations department, at +886-2-2370-3999 ext.
+22618 or by email to jessie wang@himax.com.tw.
 Our website is www.himax.com.tw.
 The information contained on our website is not part of this annual report.
 Our agent for service of process in the United States is Puglisi & Associates located at 850 Library Avenue, Suite 204, Newark, Delaware 19711.

-We closed our initial public offering on April 4, 2006 and our ADSs have been listed on the Nasdaq Global Market since March 31, 2006.
+Our ADSs have been listed on the Nasdaq Select Global Market since March 31, 2006.
 Our ordinary shares are not listed or publicly traded on any trading markets.